bcprescott/ScholarAgent/README.md

 ## Testing

-Run the test suite (uses mocks, so no API keys required):
+Run the test suite (uses mock LLM functionality, so no API keys are strictly required if Mocking is enabled):

 ```bash
 PYTHONPATH=. python tests/test_flow.py